 If an employee dies before taking LSL

-- 7 years multiplied by 52 weeks = 364 weeks and
+> Seven years multiplied by 52 weeks = 364 weeks.

-We then need to divide the total weeks by 60, as Marina will receive one week’s long service leave for each 60 weeks of service.
+> We then divide the total weeks by 60, as Jacqui will receive one week of LSL for each 60 weeks’ continuous employment.
 390 weeks divided by 60 equals 6.5 weeks.

 If a company is liquidated

-If a business is liquidated, it is essential to contact the liquidator urgently to make an application to the liquidator to be paid from the available assets as a creditor of the business.
+If a business is liquidated, it's essential to contact the liquidator urgently to make an application to the liquidator to be paid from the available assets as a creditor of the business.